ropensci/mapscanner/README.md

 [`mapbox`](https://mapbox.com), which can be obtained by following the links from [https://docs.mapbox.com/api](https://docs.mapbox.com/api/#access-tokens-and-token-scopes).
-If you already have a token, the easier way to use it with `mapscanner` is to create (or edit) a file `~/.Renviron`, and insert a line,
+If you already have a token, the easiest way to use it with `mapscanner` is to create (or edit) a file `~/.Renviron`, and insert a line,

 ``` bash
 MAPBOX_TOKEN=<my_mapbox_token>
 ```

-This will then be available every time you start R. The token may be given any unique name that includes “mapbox” (case insensitive).
-Alternatively, if you wish to keep your token truly private, and only use it for your current R session, you may load `mapscanner`, and then type `set_mapbox_token(<my_mapbox_token>)`.
+This will then be available every time you start R, without any need to explicitly set the token each time you want to use the package.
+The token may be given any unique name that includes “mapbox” (case insensitive).
+Alternatively, if you wish to keep your token truly private, and only use it for your current R session, you may load `mapscanner`, and then run `set_mapbox_token(<my_mapbox_token>)`.

 ### Map generation